SergiiGlad/docker/ContainerInfo.md

 ## Application Container Engine

 No one is perfect - There is a perfectly wonderful code.

+One of the best examples of recognizable container software is Docker.

   * __Dependencies__: Developers rarely write every bit of code that makes up their application.
 More often they leverage code or even other applications written by other developers.
 Examples of this include something as simple as "importing" a module or library into code to simplify a complex task like time/date manipulation to a web developers need for a web server to host their web application.
 Everything an application needs outside of the code the developer directly writes is a "dependency".